 - The iCloud for the PC is a backup and restore program for PCs.

 - People are using cloud computing to save money.

 - People save money by sharing files online instead of buying a hard drive.

 - You need a Mac to use iCloud.

 The Cloud is a storage space where all your data can be stored.
-This means that all your files, music, photos, videos, documents, and other files are stored in the Cloud.
+This means all your files, music, photos, videos, documents, and others are stored in the Cloud.
 This way, you won’t have to worry about losing important files.

 When you create new files or open old ones, they are automatically synced with the Cloud.
 That way, you can access them from anywhere.
 You can also back up your files to the Cloud.

-I am a huge fan of iCloud, mainly because it lets me access my data everywhere.
+I am a huge fan of iCloud because it lets me access my data everywhere.

 Many people use computers, smartphones, tablets, and even TVs to watch movies and TV shows.
-However, this doesn’t mean that you can’t still save your data.
+However, this doesn’t mean you can’t save your data.

 iCloud allows you to back up your data onto their servers and access it from different devices. iCloud was launched alongside iOS 7 and OS X Yosemite.